ryanoasis/nerd-fonts/readme.md

     OPTION:
-        -c, --checkfont     Create the font(s) in check-fonts/ instead -t, --keeptime      Try to preserve timestamp of previously patched font in patched-fonts/ directory
+        -c, --checkfont     Create the font(s) in check-fonts/ instead -p, --purge         Force purging of the destination in patched-fonts/ -t, --keeptime      Try to preserve timestamp of previously patched font in patched-fonts/ directory
         -v, --verbose       Show more information when running